apache/logging-flume/source/sphinx/FlumeUserGuide.rst

 could be used and the startup command could be::

-  $ bin/flume-ng agent --conf conf --conf-file example.conf --name a1 -Dflume.root.logger=INFO,console -DNC_PORT=44444
+  $ bin/flume-ng agent --conf conf --conf-file example.conf --name a1 -DNC_PORT=44444

 Furthermore, because multiple configuration files are allowed the first file could contain::